Mississippi University for Women: History

-Upon its establishment in 1884, Mississippi University for Women became the first public women's college in the United States.
-Then formally called the Mississippi Industrial Institute and College for the Education of White Girls (II&C), the institution was created by an act of the Mississippi Legislature on March 12, 1884, for the dual purposes of providing a liberal arts education for white women and preparing them for employment.
+The institution, initially named the "Mississippi Industrial Institute and College for the Education of White Girls", was created by an act of the Mississippi Legislature on March 12, 1884, for the dual purposes of providing a liberal arts education for white women and preparing them for employment.
+The "Industrial Institute and College" (II&C) was cofounded through the efforts of three Mississippi women – Sallie Eola Reneau, Annie Coleman Peyton, and Olivia Valentine Hastings.
+Upon its establishment, the II&C was the first public women's college in the United States.
 The II&C was located in Columbus on a campus formerly occupied by the Columbus Female Institute, a private college founded in 1847.
 The II&C's first session began on October 22, 1885, with an enrollment of approximately 250 students.
-Dr. Richard Watson Jones was selected by the State Institutions of Higher Learning board of trustees as the university's first president.
+Richard Watson Jones was selected by the State Institutions of Higher Learning board of trustees as the university's first president.
 President Jones also taught physics and chemistry at the institute, and he was joined that first year by 17 additional faculty members.

-The name of the institution changed to Mississippi State College for Women in 1920 to reflect an emphasis on collegiate, rather than vocational, education.
+The name of the institution changed to "Mississippi State College for Women" in 1920 to reflect an emphasis on collegiate, rather than vocational, education.

 In 1966, three local women from Hunt High School became the first black undergraduates at MSCW.
 They lived off campus, as the dormitories remained segregated until 1968.
 At the same time, three teachers from Hunt became the first graduate students at the school.
 The students were known collectively as The Fabulous Six.

-In 1971, Mississippi State College for Women won the intercollegiate women's basketball national championship (the third ever held).

-In 1974, the name was changed to the Mississippi University for Women to reflect the expanded academic programs, including graduate studies.
+In 1974, the name was changed to the "Mississippi University for Women" to reflect the expanded academic programs, including graduate studies.
 All other Mississippi state colleges were also designated universities at this time.

 In 1982, the U.S. Supreme Court ruled in the case of Mississippi University for Women v.
 Hogan that the nursing school's single-sex admissions policies were in violation of the Equal Protection Clause of the Fourteenth Amendment.
 Following this decision, the Board of Trustees of State Institutions of Higher Learning ordered the university to change its policies to allow the admission of qualified men into all university programs.
 In 1988, the Board of Trustees reaffirmed the mission of MUW as an institution providing quality academic programs for all qualified students, with emphasis on distinctive opportunities for women.